RyanCMcDonald/mtb_trail_recommender/README.md

 ---
 ### Data Description
 Data utilized for the project analysis was obtained through utilization of the OctoParse web scrapper API tool.
 Data was pulled from 6 unique pages within the TrailForks webpage (the leading organization for trail and user data within the mountain biking community).

+Data was collect on all, nearly 10,000, registered mountain bike trails in MA.
+This project will likely be continued nationwide (an additional 80,000 trails) post-course.

+User data is still being scrapped from the web.
+I'm only able to pull North America user data, so with over 1.5 million user 'checkins' pulled so far, I should, statistically (based on percentage of trails in MA vs North America) have several 10,000's of user checkin data.

 Trail feature data along with user data collected is described, below: